zopencommunity/meta/docs/workshop/intro.md

 Once finished, you will notice that your project was built and installed under `<zopen_root_fs>/usr/local/dev/jq/jq`.

 ## What's next (5 minutes)
-If you're interested in participating further, we hold regular meetings to explore the latest advancements in Zopen Community via the [z/OS Open Source Guild Meetings](https://github.com/orgs/zopen-community/discussions/categories/guild)
+If you're interested in participating further, we hold regular meetings to explore the latest advancements in zopen community via the [z/OS Open Source Guild Meetings](https://github.com/orgs/zopen-community/discussions/categories/guild)

 We're dedicated to building a community of z/OS enthusiasts who collaborate and share their work on GitHub through the "z/OS Open Source Guild."